Previous chapter | Index | Next chapter

 Lan Wangji was silent.
 Wei Wuxian could tell that it was not out of a need to refuse, however.

 “I learned that kunze houses were outlawed ten years ago,” he continued.
 “But I don’t know why.”

 Jin Guangyao.
 Wei Wuxian had heard that name spoken in Jiang Cheng’s voice only days ago, he recalled.
 He remembered wondering about it then.

 “I don’t believe Jin Guangshan allowed this easily,” Wei Wuxian declared with a shake of his head.
 “Not with how he opposed me for years.
 I’m assuming this Jin Guangyao is one of his children?”

 “Jin Guangshan is dead.
 Lianfang-Zun has been the leader of Lanlingjin for ten years.”

 “Dead?” he exclaimed.
 “How?”

-The last time he had seen Jin Guangshan in person was at the bottom of the Burial Mounds, with the man spitting vitriol to him, calling him thief and deranged.
+The last time he had seen Jin Guangshan in person was in the Nightless City, with the man spitting vitriol at him, calling him thief and deranged.
 Wei Wuxian thought privately that the world was well-rid of him.
 The state of Mo Xuanyu’s life and body only made his vengefulness stronger.

 “Jin Guangyao,” he said softly.
-“This Lianfang-Zun, I wonder the sort of person he is.”
+“This Lianfang-Zun, I wonder what sort of person he is.”